tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - In EventBridge there can be **multiple** event buses
 - Rules match incoming events ... (or scheduled events)
 - Route the events to 1+ Targets ..e.g.
 Lambda

+## Lambda

+AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
+You can use AWS Lambda to extend other AWS services with custom logic, or create your own back-end services that operate at AWS scale, performance, and security.